 Frittatas are so versatile and truly easy to make.
 Don’t be intimidated by the name.
 Once you make one, you will be coming back for even more frittata recipes.

-- 3 mild Italian sausages
+- 3 mild Italian sausages, removed from casing

 - 1 red pepper, chopped